muyangshi/GEV_ScaleMixture/notebook.md

   - limit of $\eta$ using Frechet
   - Paper edits

-- Get rid of the last point in $\eta_{34}$ -- call it numerical instability
+- [x] Get rid of the last point in $\eta_{34}$ -- call it numerical instability
 - Ben will justify $\gamma_k = 0.5$
+  - Ben will review section 5 and 6
-- Likun will go over on Friday
+- Likun will go over the paper on Friday

 ## Oct.
 8 Tuesday Meeting with Likun/Mark/Ben